alecthomas/localcache/README.md

 It provides:

 - Partitioned cache entries: `<root>/<partition>/<key>`
+- Atomic creation, replacement and deletion of single files.
-- Atomic directory and file cache entry creation and replacement.
+- Atomic creation, replacement and deletion of directory hierarchies.

 ## Usage